How isolation impacts team performance: sociomapping and the visualisation of connectivity

 For many of us, the answer to this question is simply “who knows?”

-The sudden closure of offices across the world in February and March forced many teams to go virtual and, despite the easing of lockdowns, this change is not about to be reversed.
-Facebook and Google announced that their offices will not reopen until 2021, and Twitter CEO Jack Dorsey has offered permanent homeworking to any employee that wants it.
+The sudden closure of offices across the world in February and March 2020 forced many teams to go virtual and, despite the easing of lockdowns, this change is not about to be reversed.
+Many companies are considering a hybrid working environment and Twitter CEO Jack Dorsey has offered permanent homeworking to any employee that wants it.

 But what risks does remote working pose to teams?
 A recent Lane4 survey found that 44% of employees working from home are feeling less connected to others, and 41% say they are being excluded from decisions or conversations because they are not there in person.